thomas-maurice/sample-kind-cluster/README.md

 helm init --service-account=tiller
 ```

-The script will also install the k8s dashboard that will be accessible at [dashboard.localhost](http://dashboard.localhost)
+The script will also install the k8s dashboard that will be accessible at [dashboard.localhost](http://dashboard.localhost) and the traefik dashboard at [traefik.localhost](http://traefik.localhost/dashboard/#/)